Like other small cuts or tears to the skin, an anal fissure will often heal by itself within a few weeks.

 If you decide to take these medicines, make sure you follow the dosage instructions on the patient information leaflet or packet.

-If your symptoms don't improve within a week or 2, your GP may prescribe a medicine called glyceryl trinitrate (GTN), an ointment applied to the anal canal, usually twice a day.
+If your symptoms do not improve within a week or 2, the GP may prescribe a medicine called glyceryl trinitrate (GTN), an ointment applied to the anal canal, usually twice a day.

 GTN works by expanding blood vessels in and around the anus, increasing the blood supply to the fissure and helping it heal faster.
 It can also help reduce the pressure in the anal canal, which should ease the pain.